-Adjustment - Theoretical Price (TP)

-Number of Contracts per Execution Plus/Minus
+Number of Contracts per Execution Adjustment - TP Plus/Minus

 1-50 N/A

 51-250 2 times adjustment amount

 251-1000 2.5 times adjustment amount

 1001 or more 3 times adjustment amount

 (b) Theoretical Price.
 Upon receipt of a request for review and prior to any review of a transaction execution price, the "Theoretical Price" for the option must be determined.
 For purposes of this Rule, if the applicable option series is traded on at least one other options exchange, then the Theoretical Price of an option series is the last NBB just prior to the trade in question with respect to an erroneous sell transaction or the last NBO just prior to the trade in question with respect to an erroneous buy transaction unless one of the exceptions in sub-paragraphs (b)(1) through (3) below exists.
-For purposes of this provision, when a single order received by the Exchange is executed at multiple price levels, the last NBB and last NBO just prior to the trade in question would be the last NBB and last NBO just prior to Exchange's receipt of the order.
+For purposes of this provision, when a single order received by the Exchange is executed at multiple price levels, the last NBB and last NBO just prior to the trade in question would be the last NBB and last NBO just prior to the order.

 (1) Transactions at the Open.
-For a transaction occurring as part of the Opening Process (as defined in Chapter VI, Section 8) the Exchange will determine the Theoretical Price if there is no NBB or NBO for the affected series just prior to the erroneous transaction or if the bid/ask differential of the NBB and NBO just prior to the erroneous transaction is equal to or greater than the Minimum Amount set forth in the chart contained in sub-paragraph (b)(3) below.
+For a transaction occurring during the opening rotation (see Rule 701) the Exchange will determine the Theoretical Price if there is no NBB or NBO for the affected series just prior to the erroneous transaction or if the bid/ask differential of the NBB and NBO just prior to the erroneous transaction is equal to or greater than the Minimum Amount set forth in the chart contained in sub-paragraph (b)(3) below.
 If the bid/ask differential is less than the Minimum Amount, the Theoretical Price is the NBB or NBO just prior to the erroneous transaction.